flag Fiji Islands Fiji Islands: Economic Outline

 Ministry of Strategic Planning, National Development and Statistics

-Ministry of Industry, Trade, Tourism and Transport
+Ministry of Trade, Cooperatives, Small and Medium Enterprises

 Reserve Bank of Fiji